Forward Invariance in Neural Network Controlled Systems: Inclusion Functions for Neural Network Controlled Systems

 \begin{assumption}[Local affine bounds of neural network] For the neural network~\eqref{eq:NN}, there exists an algorithm that, for any interval $[\ul\xi,\ol\xi]$, produces a local affine bound $(C_{[\ul\xi,\ol\xi]},\uld_{[\ul\xi,\ol\xi]},\old_{[\ul\xi,\ol\xi]})$ such that for every $x\in[\ul\xi,\ol\xi]$,

 \end{assumption} Many off-the-shelf neural network verification frameworks can produce the linear estimates required in Assumption~\ref{asm:linearapprox}, and in particular, we focus on CROWN~\cite{HZ-etal:18}.
 For ReLU and otherwise piecewise linear networks, one can setup a mixed integer linear program similar to~\cite{VT-KX-RT:19}, which is tractable for small-sized networks.
-The bounds from Assumption \ref{asm:linearapprox} can be used to construct a $[\ul\xi,\ol\xi]$-localized inclusion function for $N(x)$:
+Frameworks like {\verb|auto_LiRPA|}\cite{xu2020automatic} operate on general computational graphs, and thus satisfy this assumption for a wide variety neural network architectures, \emph{e.g.}, residual neural networks, recurrent neural networks, and convolutional neural networks.